QAAcademyTestUser/QAAcademy/docs/Module 07.md

 5.4 Big data testing

     What is it and how to do?
     Testing in cloud
     What is it and how it works?

 5.5 IOT testing

     What is it ?
 What to test?
     Benefits of testing
-   Performance,Security,Usability,Network,connectivity,compatibility,operability,compliance and regulation tests Testing challanges
+    Performance,Security,Usability,Network,connectivity,compatibility,operability,compliance and regulation tests
+    Testing challanges

 5.6 Codeless Automated Testing

     What is it and how it works?

 5.7 RPA

     What is it ?
     What are RPA bots does?
     Is RPA same intelligent automation?
     Why use RPA?
     How does RPA works?

 5.8 Block chain testing

     Introduction
     Set up -local blockchain
     Create first contact & run the test

 5.9 Data science

     What is it ?
     ETL testing
     What is it and how to do?

 5.10 SAP testing

+     What is it?
-  What is it and how to do?
+     How to do?

 5.11 **References/free study materials on Trending QA technologies**